How AP Saved Client $560,000 Through Strategic Programme Changes

 As a result of the changes in programme structure, Client X was able to integrate all their channels (affiliate, paid marketing, organic search, email, etc.) through one technology platform.
 Their Last to Cart attribution model and payment platform not only monitors affiliate activity, but also shows how affiliates’ activity performs and assists with Client X’s other channels.
 This allows for the client and the AP team to see where the affiliates enter the sales process and pay them only if they are Last to Cart across all channels.

 While migrating a programme and its affiliates to a new platform can be complex and take many months, the AP team was able to accomplish it in just three weeks following platform selection.

 Embracing Relationships to Mitigate Challenges

 A short-term challenge arose in a significant drop of voucher affiliates from Client X’s programme, which the AP team anticipated.
 Many voucher affiliates prefer a Last Click model because they are able to benefit from consumers leaving the merchant’s site and finding a voucher before checking out.
-In a Last to Basket model, voucher affiliates lose that advantage.
+In a Last to Cart model, voucher affiliates lose that advantage.

 To counteract this, the AP team had productive 1:1 conversations with the top voucher affiliates in Client X’s programme, transparently sharing the client’s goals and our commitment to finding creative, mutually beneficial ways to work together under this new attribution model.

-While a number of voucher affiliates dropped off, Client X saw a rise in new, high-performing content affiliates joining their program – including travel bloggers – which provided an opportunity to reach new customers.
+While a number of voucher affiliates dropped off, Client X saw a rise in new, high-performing content affiliates joining their programme – including travel bloggers – which provided an opportunity to reach new customers.